MiraGhiat/edgar-analytics/README.md

 # Challenge summary

-For this challenge, we're asking you to take existing publicly available EDGAR weblogs and assume that each line represents a single web request for an EDGAR document that would be streamed into your program in real time.
+For this challenge, we take existing publicly available EDGAR weblogs and assume that each line represents a single web request for an EDGAR document that would be streamed into your program in real time.

 Using the data, identify when a user visits, calculate the duration of and number of documents requested during that visit, and then write the output to a file.